 The wife of the former monk Martin Luther was a nun that had fled from a convent, and had six children with him.

-It matters what the beliefs are.
-If they are out of step with reality, it may mean trouble for adherents.
+If shared beliefs are out of step with reality, it can mean trouble for adherents.

 Fools may invent standardised ways of expressing things that go contrary to the much revealing ways of offhand and drunk people.

-Some stubborn topics can turn man into a neurotic wailer, but what is deep inside can be activated by art and pets too.
+What reaches deep inside can be activated by art and pets too.

 Don't believe much, if you can.
 Try some cool reservations